ryanpconnors/playbox-tweaks/README.md

   find ~/SplashScreens -depth -name "*.png" -exec sh -c 'mv "$1" "${1%.png}.jpg"' _ {} \;
   cp -v -r ~/SplashScreens/* /opt/retropie/configs/
   ```
+- Opening loading screen videos directory: `~/RetroPie/splashscreens`

+- Screensaver slideshow images directory: `~/.emulationstation/slideshow/image`

 - Setup USB Roms
+  - Doing my own custom setup here after looking at https://discordapp.com/channels/423557415271661569/700046889046900856/728664433534042132.
+A couple of questions remain for me as far as the editing of the `gamelist.xml` files, and the decision to create `addonusb`, `combined_drives` directories as opposed to just mounting the USB drive at `~/RetroPie`
   - Following most of the directions here: https://retropie.org.uk/docs/Running-ROMs-from-a-USB-drive/
   - Run `df` to confirm the USB drive file system.
 This is usually going to be `/dev/sda1`
   - Run `ls -l /dev/disk/by-uuid/` to get the drive's UUID. ex. `7CEC-1114`